Podcast: Play in new window | Download

 - How to Encourage Happiness in Our Homeschools?

-- Watching a video Rachel created for the Canadian Online Homeschool Conference
+- Watch Rachel’s Video for the Canadian Online Homeschool Conference

 - Encourage Kids to Develop Their Passions in the Kitchen